xqb64/pyhstr/README.md

 ### FIXME

 - implement search by regex
-- make it work for ipython
+- make it work for ipython (how do I set sys.displayhook on IPython?)
+- handle non-existant config files